behencode/klt-gpu-acceleration/src/V3/GPU_Optimization_Plan.md

 - Removed the extra `cudaDeviceSynchronize()` between kernels; we now rely on implicit stream ordering and keep the host/device copies guarded with `CUDA_CHECK`.
 - Added lightweight helper functions (`makeGrid2d`, `numImageElements`) and inline usage to keep the code tidy without introducing complex abstractions.
 - Tweaked the GPU Makefile defaults (`CUDA_ARCH=sm_75`, `CUDA_HOME=/usr/local/cuda`) so Google Colab’s Tesla T4 setup builds cleanly without manual edits.
+- Added a `safeCudaFree` helper so end-of-process cleanup ignores the expected `cudaErrorCudartUnloading` when the driver is already shutting down.

 ## Verification
 - Attempted to run `make gpu`; the build fails in this environment because `nvcc` is not installed.
 No additional errors observed in the host compile stage.